 So if hit songwriters regularly collaborate there must be some benefits.
 First, writing with a partner or two you obtain immediate feedback that will (hopefully) nip poor ideas in the bud.
 Also, songwriting is usually a difficult process as you try to perfect the original idea and collaboration provides helpful creative input, for example, when you’re stuck on a particular section the co-writer may inject an idea that is usable and keeps things moving forward.

 Collaboration expands the well of experience available to draw from as you write.
 More ideas.
 Better lyric lines.
 And fatal mistakes due to simply being unaware are often prevented.
 For example, frequently a writer will try to use a phrase or expression common to the area they were raised in that is foreign to everyone else.
 A co-writer who lives in or grew up in another area of the country would immediately notice that particular phrase is not going to work and question it long before it gets to radio or even A & R.

 While most writers believe the best possible song would result from them running the entire show because they assume it would be a more cohesive product, the truth is that collaboration more often produces the best work.

-But the biggest advantage to a co-write situation, in my opinion, lies not in the creation of the work, but in the marketing of the work.
+But the biggest advantage to a co-write situation lies not in the creation of the work, but in the marketing of the work.
 Instead of one person marketing the song you have two or three.
-And it’s amazing how often a particular song you’ve long forgotten suddenly gets a hold or a cut because a blast from the past co-writer has been pitching it on projects all along.
+And it’s amazing how often a particular song you’ve long forgotten suddenly gets a hold or a cut because a blast-from-the-past co-writer has been pitching it all along.

 Before you co-write with anyone be sure to sign a contract specifying the song title, date of creation, what the contributions of each songwriter are (music %, words %) how royalties will be split and sign and date it.
 Some points may be unknown at the start, fill those in as you proceed and initial it.